Natasha, Pierre & The Great Comet of 1812: United States Regional

+Tantrum Theater, the professional theatre attached to Dave Malloy's alma mater Ohio University, staged the regional and university premiere of the show from March 24 to April 2, 2022.
+Carnegie Mellon University, the alma mater of original Broadway stars Josh Groban and Denée Benton, staged the second university production shortly after from April 14-26, 2022.

 The Capital City Theatre of Madison, Wisconsin staged the musical from June 3–12, 2022.
 The West Coast premiere occurred in the fall of 2022 with the Shotgun Players in Berkeley, California.

 The Great Comet returned to the Loeb Drama Center, home of the American Repertory Theater (A.R.T.) in Cambridge, Massachusetts, under the Harvard-Radcliffe Dramatic Club in April 2023.

-The Idaho Shakespeare Festival staged ‘The Great Comet’ in August 2023.
+The Pittsburgh Civic Light Opera staged the musical from August 22-27, 2023 featuring Jason Gotay as Anatole and Great Comet Broadway replacement Kennedy Caughell as Sonya.
+The Idaho Shakespeare Festival also staged the show during this month.

 The Great Lakes Theater, Cleveland, Ohio, staged The Great Comet in September and October 2023 with Chris McCarrell as Anatole.

 The Horizon Theatre Company, Atlanta, Georgia, staged The Great Comet in October and November 2023.
+The production returned for two encore runs from January 26 to March 3, 2024 and January 24 to February 23, 2025.

 The Zach Theatre in Austin, Texas, staged The Great Comet in January–March 2024.

 The Arvada Center for the Arts and Humanities in Arvada, Colorado staged The Great Comet in February–March 2024.

 Seacoast Repertory Theatre, Portsmouth, New Hampshire, staged The Great Comet in March and April 2024.

 Cygnet Theatre, San Diego, California, staged The Great Comet in April and May 2024.